Frequently Asked Questions - Realtime Captioning FAQs for Instructors

 8. Export Students' Eligibilities

 8a.
-Export Student List >> Export a list of all student eligibilities.
+Export Student List.
+Then export a list of all student eligibilities.
 The eligibility is based on whether a student is eligible for a particular accommodation.

 8b.
 Export Student Accommodation Requests.
 Exports a list of all the accommodations requested by students.